wbmattis2/typefic/README.md

 bookChapters should be an object, each key of which is the name of a chapter in the book.
 The value of each key is another nested object, consisting of chapterPages (text to be read by the player stored as an array of strings or functions returning state-dependent strings) and chapterEndingChoices.

 chapterEndingChoices is another nested object.
 Keys are strings to be displayed as options for the user to select.
 Corresponding values should be functions changing the game's state to start a new chapter.

+Browserify was used to bundle the web ui script.
+Special thanks to Advanced Web Machinery for showing me how to do this: [https://advancedweb.hu/getting-started-with-browserify/]